 TitleProfessor of Theatre Arts (he/him/his)

-Among courses Professor Mold teaches are Intermediate Scene Study (THTR 341), Advanced Scene Study (THTR 342), Directing III (THTR 406) and Business of Acting (THTR 418).
-He is active in higher education as a consultant in program review for fine and performing arts departments, completing such reviews for Iona College and York College, CUNY.
+Among courses Professor Mold teaches are Acting: Process & Technique (THTR 211), Beginning Scene Study (THTR 212), Intermediate Scene Study (THTR 341), Advanced Scene Study (THTR 342), Directing III (THTR 406) and Business of Acting (THTR 418).
+He is active in higher education as a consultant in faculty and program review for fine and performing arts departments, completing such reviews for Bennington College, Drew University, UNC Charlotte, Iona College, and York College, CUNY.